 According to E. Michael Jones, Nietzsche deliberately infected himself with syphilis in a form of a demonic pact.
 Throughout much of his life, Nietzsche sought to overthrow the moral order in the West.
 He even disliked Socrates because he thought Socrates was a proto-Christian philosopher.
 As Jones puts it, “Nietzsche portrayed Socrates as the villain in the cultural history of the West.”

 Nietzsche’s own term, the transvaluation of all values, was a concept that sought to overthrow the moral values of the West, and he thought that music was the main vehicle to bring that about.
 Nietzsche also replaced the moral order with the Dionysian madness, which he sought through the music of Richard Wagner, most particularly Tristan and Isolde.
-Wagner’s conversion to Christianity was a breaking point between their former friends and revolutionaries.
+Wagner’s conversion to Christianity was a breaking point between him and his former friends and revolutionaries.

 Interestingly enough, Nietzsche was the person who had a tremendously powerful influence on Pierce.
-Pierce even thought that people can base their qualities “on Nietzschean values” a swell.
+Pierce even thought that people can base their qualities “on Nietzschean values” as swell.
 When he was asked “What kinds of qualities are at the top of the scale as you see?” he responded, “Wisdom is one—wisdom grounded in objectivity, the ability to see the world as it really is.
 And there’s courage, not being fearful or cowardly.
 Self-mastery is one—in fact, this is probably the most valuable trait a person can have.”

-What we are seeing here is that Pierce was a crummy and unscrupulous thinker, and I do not say this lightly.
+What we are seeing here is that Pierce was a weak and unscrupulous thinker, and I do not say this lightly.
 The Nietzschean worldview is the antithesis of everything the West represents, and Pierce was trying to erect his edifice based on that weltanschauung.

 Nietzsche got his ideas from Arthur Schopenhauer, who ended up hating his mother and contracting syphilis, presumably as a form of revenge for their turbulent and unhappy relationship.
 Syphilis had already taken a toll on figures and writers like Schubert, Donizetti, Paganini, Manet, Baudelaire, Maupassant, etc.